 Carefully review the following eligibility requirements.
 If you do not meet all of them, your application will not be considered.
 Applicants must be:

-- In the 2nd, 3rd or 4th-year of their doctoral program when they submit their application to The Summer Institute*
+- In the 2nd, 3rd or 4th year of their doctoral program when they submit their application to CDP*

 - Applying for or seriously considering a military internship in the US Army, Navy or Air Force

 * Where all other qualifications are equal, 3rd or 4th year students will receive priority consideration.

 The course will be held 25-29 June 2018.
 Participants must attend all five days of the event.

 Training will take place in Bethesda, Maryland on the campus of the Uniformed Services University of the Health Sciences (USU), where many of the nation’s military medical staff are educated.